Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Localisation with

-In this section, we consider the same spin chain with random local Clifford dynamics and again we will work in the phase space description, which was discussed in supplementary information \ref{app:CliffordPhaseSpace}.
+In this section, we consider the same spin chain with random local Clifford dynamics and again we will work in the phase space description, which was discussed in the Appendix \ref{app:CliffordPhaseSpace}.
 We will show that in the regime of $N \ll \log L$ the random dynamics, instead of displaying scrambling, results in the localisation of all operators in bounded region.

 The most simple case that results in localisation is when one of the $L$ two-site gates $S_x$ has $C_x=0$, so there is no right-wards propagation, and hence by the time-periodic nature of the circuit prevents right-wards propagation for all subsequent times also.
-A bound on the probability of this happening is given in the following lemma. \begin{Lemma} Any given $S\in \S_{2n}$ can be written in block form according to the decomposition $\Z2^{4n} = \Z2^{2n} \oplus \Z2^{2n}$, and if $S$ is uniformly distributed then this induces a distribution on the sub-matrices $A, B, C, D$.
-For each of the sub-matrices ($E= A, B, C, D$) the induced distribution satisfies
+A bound on the probability of this happening is given in the following theorem.